grocsvs/grocsvs/README.rst

 * ``id``: this is a name used to identify the dataset; typically, it would be something like "``sample_name_10x``"
 * ``type``: this should be the string "``TenXDataset``"

+**Tumor/normal, trio and other multi-sample analyses** GROC-SVs performs variant calling jointly on all samples specified in the configuration.json file, and no additional arguments are required to indicate the biological meaning of the sample.
+See the Output section below for descriptions of the "genotypes.tsv" and "classes.txt" files, which can be filtered in order to obtain events that are somatic (ie private to the tumor, and not present in the germline sample) or de novo in the child (ie private to the child and not present in either parent).

 **Compute cluster settings** This has defines the compute environment being used to perform the analysis.
 A standard cluster setup looks like this:

 .. code-block:: json